Malibu-Chuchu/NLP_A4/README.md

         num_rows: 101762
     })
 })
-It contains 101762 number of rows which i think it is enough for this training
+It contains 101762 number of rows which i think it is enough for this training.